-CME Group offers a diverse suite of Interest Rate products including: Eurodollars, U.S. Treasuries, 30-Day Fed Funds, and Deliverable Interest Rate Swaps.
+CME Group offers a diverse suite of Interest Rate products including: Secured Overnight Financing Rate (SOFR), U.S. Treasuries, 30-Day Fed Funds, and Deliverable Interest Rate Swaps.

 This marketplace covers U.S. residential and commercial properties.
 The products are used by property owners, manufacturers, hedge funds, and investors.

-The Product Code is sent in the market data Security Definition message.
+Product Code is sent in tag 6937-Asset of the market data Security Definition message.

 An instrument represents the tradable market on which quotes and orders are submitted and filled.
 The instrument defines all attributes of that which is traded, i.e., product complex, product group, expiration, strike price, etc. See also Instrument Types Available on CME Globex.

-The Instrument Group is sent in tag 55-Symbol of the market data Security Definition message.
+The instrument identifier is sent in tag 48-SecurityID of the market data Security Definition message.